northern bedstraw

 - Is northern bedstraw good for the Colorado Front Range?

-- Yes. northern bedstraw is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, northern bedstraw is a well-suited perennial for Colorado's Front Range.

 - How big does northern bedstraw get?